Configure LDAP with TLS (SSL)

 Introduction

-To use LDAPS, your LDAP server must present a valid SSL certificate to the client — in this case, the Passbolt server.
+To use LDAP with TLS (SSL), your LDAP server must present a valid TLS certificate to the client — in this case, the Passbolt server.
 The certificate must also be trusted by Passbolt.

 Public Certificate Authority (CA)

-If your LDAP server uses an SSL certificate from a public CA (e.g., Let's Encrypt), the certificate is usually trusted by Passbolt automatically.
+If your LDAP server uses a TLS certificate from a public CA (e.g., Let's Encrypt), the certificate is usually trusted by Passbolt automatically.

 ✅ No extra configuration is typically required.